Xentrk/x3mRouting/README.md

 sh /jffs/scripts/x3mRouting/x3mRouting.sh ipset_name=NETFLIX dnsmasq=netflix.com,nflxext.com,nflximg.net,nflxso.net,nflxvideo.net
 ````
 #### Manual Method
+The manual method is used to create IPSET lists from a file in **/opt/tmp** containing the IPv4 addresses and/or IPv4 CIDR format that you created manually, either using an editor, script or other method to populate the file with IPv4 addresses.

 Create IPSET list BBC using the manual method
 ````
 sh /jffs/scripts/x3mRouting/x3mRouting.sh ipset_name=BBC